 and reconciling our past

-Dilworth is committed to fully confronting the sexual and other abuse that occurred at our School, openly and honestly.
+Dilworth acknowledges and is committed to fully confronting the sexual and other abuse that occurred at our School, openly and honestly.

 The Independent Inquiry Report was published on 18 September 2023 and can be accessed here